If you’ve found this post because you’re wondering what you should do after a car accident, you’re at the right place.

 After a car accident it is important to try to remain calm.
-The first priority is to assess any injuries you or your passengers sustained.
-If anyone is in need of immediate medical help, call 911.
+The first priority is to assess if you or any of your passengers are injured.
+Always call 911 if anyone is in need of immediate medical help.
 If a person is seriously injured, is unconscious, has neck pain or back pain do not move the person until medical help arrives unless their safety is in danger.

 If there is significant damage to vehicles or anyone is injured, call the police and ask that a report be filed.
 Get a card from the investigating officer and copy of the incident report number.
 With or without the help of an officer, gather as much information as possible.

-It is very important to gather as much information at the scene as possible.
+Gather as much information at the scene as possible.
+This is a key time for collecting valuable evidence for your case.
 If you have a camera phone, use it to take lots of photos including:

-If you don’t have a camera available, write down as much information pertaining to all the items in the above list as you can.
+If you don’t have a camera available, write down as much information about the items in the above list as you can.
 Also get the names, addresses, phone numbers, and email addresses of any witnesses to the collision.

 You should not talk to the other driver’s insurance company at the scene or at any point without first consulting an attorney.
 Never provide a recorded statement to the other driver’s insurance company.